Study 4: The believers become the first church

 These people will almost ‘instinctively’ know the principles of the Kingdom of Heaven – things that you and I have taken years to discover and drill into our lives.
 We need to let them climb onto our shoulders so that they have a launch point enabling them to reach higher and further than we could do.
 They will be where we are after 20 years but in 20 weeks, and in turn the people they teach will be where they are not after 20 weeks but after just 20 days!

-Why the Church was so successful?
+Why was the Church so successful?

 There was general unity.